Evangelical Church Alliance

-The Evangelical Church Alliance International ("ECA") is an inter-denominational association of Christian ministers that exists to share the Gospel throughout the world.
+The Evangelical Church Alliance International ("ECA") is an inter-denominational association of Christian ministers based in the United States.

 Its official website asserts that it provides credentials to "pastors, teachers, para church leaders, missionaries, evangelists, speakers, youth workers, professors, military chaplains, and fire, industrial, hospice, police, and prison chaplains, to name a few".

 The ECA is associated with the National Association of Evangelicals and the Evangelical Council for Financial Accountability.

 History

-The ECA was established in 1887 by the Reverend C.S.
+The ECA was established in 1887 by C.S.
 Hanley in Shenadoah, Iowa, as the World's Faith Missionary Association (WFMA).
+At his death in 1925 there were nearly 400 members throughout the United States.

 As with similar organizations of such an age, the ECA has scant documentary history.
 However, a letter from C.S.
 Hanley's wife Minnie still exists, which provides some evidence of the initial vision of the organisation.